Gate reflectometry in dense quantum dot arrays: Results and discussion

 Positive compensation is useful for acquiring large stability diagrams of QD$_1$, QD$_2$, and QD$_3$, as it increases the density of Coulomb peaks associated with QD$_4$ and thereby facilitates the identification of charging events.
-(This can be seen by comparing the density of sensor peaks in Fig.~\ref{fig6}a with that in Fig.~\ref{fig4}.)
+(This can be seen by comparing the density of sensor peaks in Fig.~\ref{fig4}a with that in Fig.~\ref{fig2}.)

 Negative compensation, for accurate choices of $V^\mathrm{o}_i$ and $\alpha_{4i}$, has an intuitive physical interpretation: sitting on a Coulomb peak, as long as the (enhanced) reflectometry signal is unchanged, there are no charge rearrangements within the quadruple dot except for a continual exchange of electrons between QD$_4$ and its reservoir.
-This allows the study of charge state boundaries, demonstrated below for a triple-dot configuration relevant, for instance, for the spatial permutation of isolated fermions~\cite{ansaloni2020} or the implementation of exchange-only qubits~\cite{Medford2013}.
+This allows the study of charge state boundaries, demonstrated below for a triple-dot configuration, relevant, for instance, for the spatial permutation of isolated fermions~\cite{Ansaloni2020} or the implementation of exchange-only qubits~\cite{Medford2013}.

-Figure~\ref{fig5}a shows a capacitive circuit model for the charge occupation 3058, and its simulated ground-state region in gate-voltage space.
-(Here, the $i$th digit indicates the number of electrons on the $i$th dot.)
-This triple-dot constant interaction model is appropriate for sufficiently small tunnel couplings within the array~\cite{vanderWiel2002}.
+Figure~\ref{fig3}a shows a capacitive circuit model for the charge occupation 3058, and its simulated ground-state region in gate-voltage space.
+Here, the $i$th digit indicates the number of electrons on the $i$th dot.
+In this model, the empty dot (QD$_2$) is ignored, as its physical presence can be absorbed into the capacitance values of the triple-dot circuit.
+The triple-dot constant interaction model is appropriate for sufficiently small tunnel couplings within the array~\cite{vanderWiel2002}.
+(For dispersive reflectometry, we like interdot tunnel couplings to be sufficiently large to show up in the reflectometry signal, hence we occupy QD$_1$ (QD$_3$) by 3 (5) electrons, rather then configuring them in the one-electron regimes.)
 Points representing the 3057-3058 ground-state degeneracy are shaded in yellow, indicating that a compensated scan of this region is expected to yield enhanced reflectometry signals arising from QD$_4$.
 In contrast, a native cut at fixed $V_4$ is shaded in blue, indicating that a low reflectometry background is expected due to all ground-states in this region having a fixed charge on QD$_4$.
-Using capacitance values inferred from measurements, simulations reveal that ground-state boundaries can appear hexagonal (as in the native plane of Fig.~\ref{fig5}b) or tetragonal (as in the negatively compensated plane of Fig.~\ref{fig5}c).
+Using capacitance values inferred from measurements, simulations reveal that ground-state boundaries can appear hexagonal (as in the native plane of Fig.~\ref{fig3}b) or tetragonal (as in the negatively compensated plane of Fig.~\ref{fig3}c).